Table of Contents

 In naming aldehydes and ketones, the terminal –e of the corresponding alkane is replaced by –al or –one, respectively.
 For aldehydes, the parent chain should contain the –CHO group.
 If the aldehyde functional group is the functional group of highest priority, the carbonyl carbon is assigned as carbon 1.
 For example, in the case of propane, when two of the hydrogen atoms on the terminal carbon are replaced by an oxygen atom double bonded to the carbon atom, the name of the aldehyde described is propanal.

 A cyclic aldehyde is a compound where an aldehyde group is directly attached to a ring.
 In naming these types of compounds, the suffix –carbaldehyde is added to the name of the cyclic compound.
 For example, a cyclopentane with an aldehyde group attached to it will be named as cyclopentanecarbaldehyde.
 The figure below shows different aldehyde compounds with their names:

 Ketones are named by replacing the terminal –e of the parent hydrocarbon with –one.
 For compounds containing ketone as the functional group of highest priority, the parent chain is the longest chain containing the ketone functional group.
 The assignment of a carbon number proceeds in the direction giving the carbonyl carbon the lowest possible number.
 In the new International Union of Pure and Applied Chemistry (IUPAC) system of naming, the locant number is placed before the suffix.

 The parent compound is pentane as it is a 5-carbon alkane.
 The lowest possible number for the carbonyl carbon is 2 when counting is started from the rightmost carbon atom.
 In this case, the name of the compound will be pent-2-one.

 Reactions of aldehydes and ketones are limited only to nucleophilic addition reaction.
-The attack of the nucleophile is through the electrophilic carbon atom.
-Remember that the carbon atom becomes somewhat electron-deficient because of the pull of oxygen atoms to the electrons.
+The attack of the nucleophile is through the electrophilic carbon atom of the target molecule.
+The electrophilic carbon atom becomes somewhat electron-deficient because of the pull of oxygen atoms to the electrons.
 Because of this, the carbonyl carbon becomes highly susceptible to a nucleophilic attack.
 Since the H and C atom in the substituent is not a good leaving group, only addition of the nucleophile occurs.